alpaker/fill-column-indicator/README.markdown

 Configuration
 =============

+* By default fci-mode draws a vertical line at the fill column.
+If you'd like it to be drawn at a different location, set `fci-rule-column` to the desired column number.
+(A case in which this might be useful is when you want to fill comments at, for example, column 70, but want a vertical rule at column 80 or 100 to indicate the maximum line length for code.)
+The default behavior (showing the indicator at the fill column) is specified by setting fci-rule-column to nil.

 * On graphical displays the fill-column rule is drawn using a bitmap image.
 Its color is controlled by the variable `fci-rule-color`, whose value can be any valid color name.
 The rule's width in pixels is